CLALS Affiliate and School of Public Affairs Professor William LeoGrande

 NSF Awards Funding to Todd Eisenstadt

-CAS Professor Adrienne Pine has received a Fulbright to carry out her research project entitled "Nursing, Health and Democracy in Honduras."
-The project examines the health impacts of the 2009 U.S.-supported coup in Honduras and explores the ways in which Honduran nurses have responded to state-sponsored violence and the neoliberal restructuring of health care.
+CAS Professor Adrienne Pine received a Fulbright to carry out her research project entitled "Nursing, Health, and Democracy in Honduras."
+The project examined the health impacts of the 2009 U.S.-supported coup in Honduras and explored the ways in which Honduran nurses responded to state-sponsored violence and the neoliberal restructuring of health care.

 From the Fields: An American Journey

 From the Fields: An American journey a film by CLALS affiliate Carolyn Brown won the California Film Orson Welles Award - Grand Category and the CreaTV award for Excellence in Directing.

 Eric Hershberg featured as a panelist on U.S.-Brazil policy